ItsOPT: An inexact two-level smoothing framework for nonconvex optimization via high-order Moreau envelope: Conclusions

-In this paper, we introduced an inexact two-level smoothing optimization (ItsOPT) framework for solving nonsmooth and nonconvex problems, which is an important step toward applications of envelope functions if either objective or proximity regularization is complicated.
-In such cases, the proximal auxiliary problem cannot be solved in a closed form; hence, the corresponding envelope does not have an exact oracle.
-To deal with such problems, we suggested the ItsOPT framework via an envelope function, where any algorithm of this framework has two levels of methodologies: (i) at the lower level, the corresponding auxiliary problem is solved approximately relative to some inexactness conditions, leading to an inexact first- second-order oracle for the envelope; (ii) the upper-level includes a first- or second-order methods using the generated inexact oracle.
-Note that the total computational complexity of this method is the multiplication of complexities of both levels.
+In this paper, we introduced an inexact two-level smoothing optimization (ItsOPT) framework to address a wide class of nonsmooth and nonconvex problems.
+This framework represents a crucial step toward applying proximal envelopes in situations where either the objective function or the proximity regularization is complicated.
+In such cases, the proximal auxiliary problem cannot be solved in closed form, and consequently, the associated envelope does not admit an exact oracle.
+Any algorithm within this framework consists of two methodological levels: (i) at the lower level, the proximal auxiliary problem is solved approximately according to prescribed inexactness conditions, thereby generating an inexact oracle for the envelope; (ii) at the upper level, zeroth-, first-, or second-order methods are applied based on the generated inexact oracle.

-Here, we were particularly interested in the high-order proximal operator (HOPE) as the proximal auxiliary problem and the high-order Moreau envelope (HOME) as the smoothing technique.
-Hence, We investigated the fundamental properties of HOME and HOPE with the proximity regularization of order $p>1$.
-Of particular interest to us was the differentiability and weak smoothness of HOME that was studied under the $q$-prox-regularity and $p$-calmness assumptions.
-The differentiability of HOME was verified for $q \geq 2$ and $p \in (1,2]$ or if $2 \leq p \leq q$ (see Theorems~\ref{th:dif:proxreg12}~and~\ref{th:dif:proxreg}).
-In both cases, we observe that $p \leq q$.
-However, {\it it remains unclear what happens if $2 \leq q < p$}.
-We summarize these observations in Figure~\ref{fig:qpdiff}.
-To the best of our knowledge, this was the first and the most comprehensive study of HOPE and HOME (even for $p=q=2$) in the nonconvex setting, which uncovered several interesting properties of these functions.